 Classified as ‘nationally critical’, the orange fronted kākāriki has a high risk of extinction.
 The four known remaining populations are all within a 30km radius in Canterbury, South Island.
 Pukaha has an orange-fronted kākāriki who is aviary held.
 You can view it on our guided tours and behind the scenes tours.

 Blue ducks are not found anywhere in the world except New Zealand.
 They are a nationally endangered species, with current populations declining.

-They are also the only ducks who do not quack - they whistle!
+They are also some of the only ducks in the world who do not quack - they whistle!
 Fast fact - to sex a duckling, rangers will pick them up at around 6 weeks old.
 If they whistle they are male and if they grunt they are female!

 Whio live in clean, fast-flowing rivers and feed on aquatic insect larvae.
 Pairs of whio often inhabit the same stretch of river for years, which they defend aggressively.

 The whio’s river habitats mean they can’t be transferred to predator-free, off-shore islands to help them survive.
 Therefore, existing populations must be protected to prevent the species’ extinction.

 Remaining populations of whio are fragmented and isolated, and the species has low breeding success.
 Whio are losing their habitats to vegetation clearances from streams and riverbanks, water diversions, and dams.
 They are also vulnerable to introduced predators.

 You can see a breeding pair of whio in our free flight aviary.

 The brown teal/pāteke is a small dabbling duck endemic to New Zealand.
 They are the rarest waterfowl on the mainland.

 Pāteke were listed as "Nationally Endangered" until 2008, when the conservation status was changed to "Recovering".
 This was due to an increase in the number of pāteke around New Zealand.